TGAMYT/Cloth-shop/README.md

 # Cloth-shop
-A landing page for a clothing store
+A simple landing page for a clothing store with basic form designing